-Where can I find out about...?
+WHERE CAN I FIND OUT ABOUT...?

-I have credit from another college and would like information about using that credit toward a degree at Messlands.
+I have credit from another college and would like information about using that credit toward a degree at Mesalands.

-Mesalands Community College accepts transfer contit from other regionally accordited colleges and universities and necognizes the State of New Mexico General Education Common Cone of Courses.
-For an appointment to have your transfer contit evaluated, contact the Office of Brookment Management at (575) 461-4413, eat.
-153.
+Mesalands Community College accepts transfer credit from other regionally accredited colleges and universities and recognizes the State of New Mexico General Education Common Core of Courses.
+For an appointment to have your transfer credit evaluated, contact the Office of Enrollment at (575) 461-6604.